Salakksson/autoc/README.md

 ## Features

-- **Config file**: The tool uses an `autoc.ini` file in a repo directory to set variables such as compiler flags
+- **Config file**: Uses an `autoc.ini` file in the project directory to set variables such as compiler flags

 ## Compilation

 - `install.sh` can be used to compile and install autoc to a specific directory (by default `/usr/local/bin`)

+- There are currently no plans to support platforms other than linux by default, it may take some tweaking to work on other platforms such as windows or macos

 ## Configuration